tonesto7/homebridge-smartthings-v2/README.md

 _Note New SmartThings users: You must first enable github integration.
 (If you use github for work you will probably want to set up a new account as it will request access to your private repos).
 Only after enabling integration will you see the settings button.
 Non-US users [can set it up here](https://graph-eu01-euwest1.api.smartthings.com/githubAuth/step1)_.

-_Note to users updating from homebridge-smartthings-tonesto7: You can continue to use the original Homebridge-SmartThings app if you choose, but to keep it aligned with any changes made to the `homebridge-smartthings-v2` plugin you should consider migrating the app to point to this repository instead of `homebridge-smartthings-tonesto7`._
+_Note to users updating from homebridge-smartthings-tonesto7: You can continue to use the original Homebridge-SmartThings app if you choose, but to keep it aligned with any changes made to the `homebridge-smartthings-v2` plugin you should consider migrating the app to point to `homebridge-smartthings-v2` repository instead of `homebridge-smartthings-tonesto7`._

 * Click on <u><b>```My SmartApps```</b></u>
 * Click on Settings and Add the New repository: